• Resources

 female student bored on laptop

 They want flexibility in where they learn.
 While many students enjoy learning in a traditional, on-campus lecture hall or a lab, others want more flexibility.
-They want to listen to lectures asynchronously from a coffee shop – or the beach!
+They want to listen to lectures asynchronously from a coffee shop or their homes.
 And regardless of where they learn, students want to engage with their classmates online, the same way they interact with their friends and family on social media.
 And while it’s true that the pandemic thrust higher education institutions into a state of emergency online education, today, students and faculty are more optimistic than ever before about online learning and the use of digital materials.

-How to Spot Unengaged Students
+How to Identify Unengaged Students

 Clearly, online learning is not just here to stay.
 It’s poised to grow.
 And while the initial news about online learning is positive, there are other challenges to consider.
 Student disengagement is rising, leading to more students failing to succeed in their courses.